KeatonTech/Angular-2-Page-Slider/README.md

 **Mimicks the functionality of UIPageViewController in pure HTML for mobile web apps, using DOM recycling and CSS3 transitions for near-native performance.
-Built with Angular 2, and designed to work seamlessly in normal NG2 templates.**
+Built with Angular 4, and designed to work seamlessly in normal NG2 templates.**

-*Designed for Angular 2.3.0*
+*Designed for Angular 2.3.0+ and 4.0.0+*

 ### Live Demo
 https://keatontech.github.io/Angular-2-Page-Slider/